iamneerajsingh/sfc360.github.io/README.md

 Want to submit an idea or found spelling or code errors? 👉 Raise an issue or create a pull request.

 Special Thanks ❤️
-🎨 Animations Artists: Saki Homma, Kristen Chan, Masato Kikukawa ✍️ Sketch illustrator: Payal Guruprasad
-🎞️ Broadcasters: Joel Ganesan, Vincent Kok, Neeraj Kumar 🙏 Core Contributors: Nuttapong .
+🎨 Mindmap Artists:
+✍️ Fashcard Artists:
+🎞️ Broadcasters:
+🙏 Core Contributor: